A5-A5/A/README.md

 - **Coach**: Eng.
 Khalid Hussain Ghubaish

 ## Vehicle Overview
-Our vehicle is designed using [Raspberry Pi 5, along with various sensors and motors to autonomously complete the challenge tasks.
+Our vehicle is designed using Raspberry Pi 5, along with various sensors and motors to autonomously complete the challenge tasks.

 ## Technical Approach

 ### 1. Mobility
-- **Motor Type**: one DC Motor for forward-movements.
+- **Motor Type**: One DC Motor for forward-movements.
-- **Steering Mechanism**: one Servo-Motor.
+- **Steering Mechanism**: One Servo-Motor.

 ### 2. Sensors
-- **Sensors Used**: Rpi-Camera Module 3, LiDAR, Whole Sensor, Battery Monitor
+- **Sensors Used**: Rpi-Camera Module 3, LiDAR, Whole Sensor, Battery Monitor, USB to TTL converter, Compas.
-- **Functionality**: [Explain what each sensor does and how it helps the vehicle complete its tasks].

-### 3. Obstacle Avoidance Strategy
-- **Obstacle Detection**: [Explain how your vehicle detects and responds to obstacles].
-- **Control Logic**: [Describe the logic or algorithm used to avoid obstacles, including pseudo code or flowcharts if available].
+- **Functionality**:
+  Rpi-Camera Module 3: We used the camera to detect colors.
+  LiDAR: We used the LiDAR to avoid obsticals.
+  Whole Sensor: We used the whole sensor to mesure distance.

 ### 4. Power Management
-- **Power Supply**: [Describe the battery system, voltage, and how power is distributed].
+- **Power Supply**: Lipo Battery 7.4V 2200mAh.
-- **Energy Efficiency**: [Mention any methods implemented to optimize power consumption].

 ## Getting Started